RConsortium/censusguide/README.md

 ## Part 2: How CRAN Can Help

 CRAN (the Comprehensive R Archive Network) provides access to thousands of user contributed R packages.
 While compiling this guide we were able to identify 22 of those packages that were specifically designed to facilitate working with US Census data.
-Below are descriptions of the 7 most popular such packages:
+You can view the full list of packages [ADD LINK HERE]().

+Below are descriptions of 7 packages which we believe are worth highlighting in this Guide.
+You can learn about our methodology for deciding which packages to highlight [ADD LINK HERE]().

 1. [tigris](https://cran.r-project.org/web/packages/tigris/index.html).
 Download TIGER/Line shapefiles from the United States Census Bureau (https://www.census.gov/geo/maps-data/data/tiger-line.html) and load into R as 'SpatialDataFrame' or 'sf' objects.